tdpreece/owasp_zap_example/README.md

 # OWASP ZAP Example

-This was done using Ubuntu 14.04.4 LTS, Google Chorme Version 51.0.2704.103 (64-bit), OWASP ZAP v2.5.0.
+This was done using Ubuntu 14.04.4 LTS, Google Chrome Version 51.0.2704.103 (64-bit), OWASP ZAP v2.5.0.

 ## Introduction
 The [OWASP Zed Attack Proxy (ZAP)](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) is a penetration testing tool for finding vulnerabilities in web applications.

 Once ZAP is installed the steps for finding vulnerabilites are,
-1. proxy browser based tests (eg using Selenium) through ZAP in order to explore the application in a realistic way,
+1. proxy browser based tests (e.g. using Selenium) through ZAP in order to explore the application in a realistic way,
 3. use the spiders to discover content not covered by regression tests,
 4. run the active scanner to attack the application,
 5. read the alerts found and report any new vulnerabilities.